redwan-cse/URL-Shortener-Django/README.md

 ## Usage

 To use the URL shortener, simply enter a long URL into the input field on the homepage and click the "Shorten" button.
-The shortened URL will be displayed on the next page.
+The shortened URL will be displayed on the page.

 ## Contributing